Get 60% Off & Free Shipping While Stocks Last

 Always remember that cats that excessively lick one place too much may have rashes or other skin issues.

-And when you take your kitty to the vet, bring their travel bag with you so you can carry them comfortably.
+When you take your kitty to the vet, bring their travel bag with you so you can carry them comfortably.

 6. Unusual Eye, Nose, and Ear Discharge

-This may be contagious to your other pets at home.
-In this case, the vet may recommend medication to treat the infection.
+In this case, seeking professional veterinary advice is highly beneficial as the vet can recommend medication to treat the infection.

-If left unattended, the eardrum may be affected.
-Ear problems are very uncomfortable and may cause your feline to shake its head frequently.
+Ear problems are very uncomfortable and may cause your feline to shake their head frequently.

-Related: 10 Questions to Ask Yourself Before Getting your First Puppy
+Related: 10 Questions to Ask Yourself Before Getting Your First Puppy

 7. Swelling, Lumps, or Bumps

-It’s crucial to pay attention to any swelling in the body.
-For one thing, it can be an abscess developed from a wound, but it could also be something more serious.
+For one thing, it can be an abscess developed from a wound or it could be a tumour.

 8. Breath Issues